ctools/ctools/doc/source/users/tutorials/1dc/first_detect.rst

 Detecting candidate sources
 ---------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **detect candidate sources** in a sky map.
+     You will learn how to **detect candidate sources** in a sky map.

      This will provide you with an initial
-   :ref:`model definition XML file <glossary_moddef>`
+     :ref:`model definition file <glossary_moddef>`
-   that can be directly used for maximum likelihood fitting.
+     in XML format that can be directly used for maximum likelihood fitting.
      In subsequent steps you will iteratively improve this model to obtain a reliable description of the observed gamma-ray sky.

 As next step you need to identify the location of candidate sources in the sky map.